 To date, we have devoted substantially all of our resources to our drug discovery and development efforts, including conducting clinical trials of our product candidates, protecting our intellectual property and the general and administrative support of our operations.
 We have generated no revenue from product sales.
 We expect that it will be several years before we commercialize a product candidate, if ever.
-Through March 31, 2016, we have funded our operations primarily through \$84.2 million in proceeds from the sale of shares of our convertible preferred stock in private placements, net proceeds of \$59.9 million from sales of shares of our common stock in our initial public offering, or IPO, net proceeds of \$37.2 million from the sale of shares of our common stock in April 2015 in an underwritten public offering, or Secondary Offering, \$17.3 million in proceeds from our sale of convertible promissory notes, \$10.0 million in proceeds from a loan and security agreement with Lighthouse Capital Partners VI, L.P., or Lighthouse Capital, and \$21.0 million in proceeds from a loan and security agreement with Hercules Technology Growth Capital, Inc., or Hercules.
+Through September 30, 2016, we have funded our operations primarily through \$84.2 million in proceeds from the sale of shares of our convertible preferred stock in private placements, net proceeds of \$59.9 million from sales of shares of our common stock in our initial public offering, or IPO, net proceeds of \$37.2 million from the sale of shares of our common stock in

+April 2015 in an underwritten public offering, or Secondary Offering, \$17.3 million in proceeds from our sale of convertible promissory notes, \$10.0 million in proceeds from a loan and security agreement with Lighthouse Capital Partners VI, L.P., or Lighthouse Capital, and \$21.0 million in proceeds from a loan and security agreement with Hercules Technology Growth Capital, Inc., or Hercules.
 We refer to our loan and security agreements with Lighthouse Capital and Hercules as the Lighthouse Loan Agreement and the Hercules Loan Agreement, respectively.
+In October 2016 we entered into a common stock purchase agreement with Aspire Capital Fund, LLC, or Aspire, for a \$20.0 million firm commitment at-the-market equity facility, which we refer to as the ATM.
+In connection with entry into the ATM, Aspire made an initial \$1.0 million investment. \$19.0 million remains available under the facility, upon the terms and subject to the conditions and limitations set forth therein.

+In August 2016, we announced the reduction of our workforce under a plan that we expect will be substantially completed by the end of 2016.
+This workforce reduction is designed to reduce operating expenses while we refocus our clinical strategy for CRLX101.
 We have never been profitable and have incurred significant operating losses since our incorporation.
-As of March 31, 2016, we had an accumulated deficit of \$174.9 million.
-We incurred net losses of approximately \$13.5 million and \$8.4 million for the three months ended March 31, 2016 and 2015, respectively.
+As of September 30, 2016, we had an accumulated deficit of \$195.7 million.
+We incurred net losses of approximately \$34.4 million and \$28.9 million for the nine months ended September 30, 2016 and 2015, respectively.

-We expect to continue to incur significant and increasing expenses and operating losses for the foreseeable future, as we advance our product candidates through preclinical studies and clinical trials, and as we seek regulatory approval for, and eventually commercialize, our product candidates.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future, as we advance our product candidates through clinical trials, and as we seek regulatory approval for, and eventually commercialize, our product candidates.
 Our net losses may fluctuate significantly from quarter to quarter and from year to year.
 We will need to raise additional capital in the future to support our expenses and operating activities.